garemoko/TinRepo/README.md

 ###Administrator account
-There is only one administrator account.
+There is one administrator account which is used to assign and revoke moderator privillages.
+The current administrator account is listed below.
+The reporting tools should only process administrator only actions sent with this authority.

     "authority": {
         "account": {